 The treatment by fixed orthodontics lasts 2 years on average, which may be continued according to the malformation type and severity.
-No solid foods should be eaten during the course of fixed orthodontics such as scorched rice, corn, seeded fruits and olives.
+No solid foods should be eaten during the course of fixed orthodontics such as scorched rice, corn, seeded fruits, and olives.
 Otherwise, the bracket is detached from the tooth and should be replaced with a new one, resulting in prolonged treatment and tooth damage.
-During this period, the patient needs special care to prevent teeth discoloration and decay.
+During this period, patients need special care to prevent tooth discoloration and decay.

 Fixed orthodontics process

-In fixed orthodontic treatments, the tooth can be moved 1 mm per month, which is not sensible during the treatment period.
+In fixed orthodontic treatments, teeth can be moved around 1 mm per month, which is not sensible during the treatment period.
 In some cases, a tooth may be extracted based on the malformation type.
-In these patients, the teeth are moved towards empty spaces and tooth movement is well visible in the first few sessions.
+In these scenarios, their teeth are moved towards empty spaces, and tooth movement is well visible in the first few sessions.
 The patient should be visited for treatment once a month.
-At each session after activating the elastic bands, wires or springs, the patient may feel some pain that gradually decreases in the first week.
+At each session after activating the elastic bands, wires, or springs, the patient may feel some pain that gradually decreases in the first week.
 Occasionally during the examination sessions, a part of the wire may be moved out of the end of the teeth due to tooth movement, causing the patient to feel an irritating sharpness.
-In this case, an emergency visit should be scheduled as soon as possible by the patient to shorten the wire end.
+If this happens, an emergency visit should be scheduled as soon as possible to shorten the wire end.

 Fixed orthodontics objective

-Fixed orthodontics aims at moving the teeth to the right space, adjusting the crowded teeth and improving the relationships between teeth.
-In fixed orthodontics, the brackets are attached to the teeth and a wire is passed through the brackets, and very delicate elastic bands are hooked to the brackets.
-These white or colored elastic bands are replaced in each session but the wires may not be replaced, while the brackets remain in the mouth until the end of the treatment period.
+Fixed orthodontics aims at moving the teeth to the right space, adjusting the crowded teeth, and improving the relationships between teeth.
+In fixed orthodontics, the brackets are attached to the teeth and a wire is passed through the brackets.
+After this, very delicate elastic bands are hooked to the brackets.
+These white or colored elastic bands are replaced in each session however, the wires may not be replaced.

 Tooth extraction in fixed orthodontics

 In some cases, a tooth should be extracted based on the type and severity of malformation and age.
-The teeth can be of any type, being usually the maxillary and mandibular premolars.
-As a rule, canines should never be extracted, even if they are completely exposed or impacted unless the impacted tooth is in a position that cannot be moved.
-Premolars are usually extracted and the canines are placed in the proper space.
-Depending on circumstances, a mandibular anterior incisor may be extracted occasionally.
+The teeth can be of any type, usually the maxillary and mandibular premolars.
+As a rule, canines should never be extracted, even if they are completely exposed or impacted.
+However, if the impacted tooth is in a position that cannot be moved it will get extracted.
+Premolars are often extracted and the canines are placed in the proper space.
+Depending on the circumstances, a mandibular anterior incisor may be extracted occasionally.
 Dental gaps can be filled by correcting the crowded teeth or by retracting the maxillary or mandibular anterior teeth.

-The gaps caused by tooth extraction are completely filled through movement of other teeth, and the patient will have no problem with the space between the teeth.
-Patients are usually concerned that the space of the extracted teeth will be left empty, but this is irrelevant if tooth extraction is correctly ordered.
+The gaps caused by tooth extraction are filled through the movement of other teeth, and the patient will have no problem with the space between the teeth.
+Patients are usually concerned that the space of the extracted teeth will be left empty, but this is irrelevant if a tooth extraction is correctly ordered.
 As a result of orthodontics and teeth movement, the space may be considered for the growth of the third molars or wisdom teeth.
-Extraction of wisdom teeth does not lead to arrangement of the anterior teeth and the space of wisdom teeth cannot be used to align the canines or anterior teeth.
+Extraction of wisdom teeth doesn’t lead to the arrangement of the anterior teeth.
+He space of wisdom teeth cannot be used to align the canines or anterior teeth.

 Best time for fixed orthodontics